Amash–Conyers Amendment

 The Amash–Conyers Amendment was a proposal to end the "NSA's blanket collection of Americans' telephone records", sponsored by Justin Amash and John Conyers in the US House of Representatives.
 The measure was voted down, 217 to 205.

 Background

 In the wake of the 2013 surveillance disclosures, members of the House considered a reform amendment that would limit bulk data collection.

-Rep. Conyers described his reactions to the disclosures as saying "It was shocking and disappointing that we went this far.
+Conyers described his reactions to the disclosures as saying "It was shocking and disappointing that we went this far.
 I'm not happy about it."